Contact: Jennifer E. Vitale

 INTERDISCIPLINARY STUDIES 375.
 (3)

 LEADERSHIP AND PUBLIC SERVICE IN CONSTITUTIONAL CONTEXT.
 Beginning with an examination of the major historical developments that have shaped the place and role of administrative-class officials in the United States, this course provides students with a general introduction to significant legal and political dimensions of public-sector employment.
 Consideration is given to the general subject of public-service ethics, including such topics as conflict of interest regulations, and to the complexities of intergovernmental and inter-branch relations.
 The first segment of the course focuses on historical, ethical, and political themes, while the second part is devoted to management-related matters and legal issues.
 Prerequisites: junior standing and consent of the instructor.
-Offered: spring semester.
+Offered: fall semester.

 INTERDISCIPLINARY STUDIES 377-380.
 (1 each)